jack-d-long/vl53-imaging/README.md

 # VL53L1X Max-Resolution ROI Sweep

 This repository contains a SparkFun-library Arduino sketch that sweeps a `4x4` VL53L1X ROI across the verified `16x16` SPAD map and streams per-zone `signal`, `ambient`, `distance`, and `range status` as JSON.
-A Python visualizer renders live heatmaps for IR intensity and distance.
+A Python visualizer renders images for IR intensity and distance.

+'signal' is better for objects primarily illuminated by the sensor itself.
+Photographs of landscapes or other ambiently-lit environments are better constructed with 'ambient'.

 ## Verified geometry